The following post is from Shaina of Food for My Family: Food Science Camp: Ice Cream in a Bag

-The first week was exciting, the second week was filled with camp and plenty of activities for the younger kids while their sister was away, and last week was, well, summer.
-Hot and sticky days stuck at home, where I try to instill the importance of cleanliness and daily chores in the midst of meeting deadlines.
+The first week was exciting, the second was filled with camp and plenty of activities for the younger kids while their sister was away, and the last was summer.
+Hot and sticky days are stuck at home, where I try to instill the importance of cleanliness and daily chores in the midst of meeting deadlines.

 Ice Cream in a Bag